 There will be one applied exercise based on the analysis of a Latin American traditional dish and related to the topics discussed in the course.
 Only one student will be allowed to work on a specific dish.
-Students must send the professor of the course a message with the name of three dishes that are considered traditional from any Latin American country/countries, including their name/s and country of origin of each one they wish to use to compose their exercise before the end of Saturday, January 13.
+Students must send the professor of the course a message with the name of three dishes that are considered traditional from any Latin American country/countries, including their name/s and country of origin of each one they wish to use to compose their exercise before the end of Monday, January 15.
 In turn, your professor will send you a reply message with your assignment.
 The distribution of the work will be done on a first-come first-served basis, so it is a good idea to start this project as soon as possible by sending the professor of the course a message with your dish selections.

 The exercise is composed of four major sections, including a table; a map; an analysis of the information provided where you will summarize your findings and in the form of an essay; and a bibliography page.
 The exercise is worth 30% of your final grade.
 Once you complete your paper, you must submit your work using the link provided on our course website to the plagiarism detection website Turnitin.com by the due date.
-Please note that works that are submitted late will be accepted but will receive a 10-point discount for each week they are late.
+Please note that we will be unable to accept any rough drafts after the deadlines mentioned below.
 The last day we will be able to accept any late written assignments is Saturday, February 24.